 DOUBLE BOTTOM LINE: The simultaneous pursuit of financial and social returns on investment – the ultimate benchmark for a social enterprise or a social sector business.
 See triple bottom line.

 DUE DILIGENCE: The process potential investors use to investigate and evaluate a business venture before committing funds.
 Due diligence can also refer to the process used by a social enterprise to assess the viability of ideas for earned income strategies or a social sector business.
 See market research and feasibility studies.

-EARNED INCOME: Income is “earned” when there is a quid pro quo – a direct exchange of product, service or privilege for monetary value.
-Earned income for a nonprofit includes payment for such things as tuition, products or services, government contracts, consulting fees, membership dues (when dues purchase tangible benefits), sale of intellectual property, agreement to use the nonprofit’s identity, royalties, ticket sales, property rentals/leases, and so on.
-Earned income does not include such things as corporate or foundation grants, government grants or subsidies, financial contributions from individuals, or in-kind donation of products or services.
-Most earned income strategies mounted by a nonprofit are designed to cover part of a specific program’s cost, not necessarily make a profit; the program makes up the difference through charitable contributions and public sector subsidies.
-The one exception is a social sector business, which depends on earned income alone.
+EARNED REVENUE: Revenue is “earned” when there is a quid pro quo – a direct exchange of product, service or privilege for monetary value.
+Earned revenue for a nonprofit includes payment for such things as tuition, products or services, government contracts, consulting fees, membership dues (when dues purchase tangible benefits), sale of intellectual property, agreement to use the nonprofit’s identity, royalties, ticket sales, property rentals/leases, and so on.
+Earned revenue does not include such things as corporate or foundation grants, government grants or subsidies, financial contributions from individuals, or in-kind donation of products or services.
+Most earned revenue strategies mounted by a nonprofit are designed to cover part of a specific program’s cost, not necessarily make a profit; the program makes up the difference through charitable contributions and public sector subsidies.
+The one exception is a for-profit social sector business, which depends on earned revenue alone.

-EARNED INCOME STRATEGIES: An attempt by a nonprofit to cover part of its costs by capitalizing on the earned income potential of its programs, products and services.
-A strategy that depends entirely on earned income is called a social sector business.
+EARNED REVENUE STRATEGIES: An attempt by a nonprofit to cover part of its costs by capitalizing on the earned revenue potential of its programs, products and services.
+A strategy that depends entirely on earned revenue is a for-profit social sector business.